chri3i/Ruvaak-Readme/README.md

 - Astro for testing and giving reports, more detailed than I ever expected.
 Seriously, thanks a lot.
 - The Animonculory Dev Team.
 - Guitarninja for walking me through uploading the list.
-- SiraMirai for the Skyrim Skill Uncapper preset that's being used as optional mod.
+- SiraMirai for the Skyshard adjustments (not fully implemented yet).
 - Noggog for Mutagen.
 - Halgari and everyone the WJ Team - Wabbajack is awesome and so are you.